00mjk/jfmt/README.md

 <hr>

 🔬 This is a simple Java library that allows you to format strings more easily.<br>
-With this, you can also write colored outputs to the CLI with the ANSI Escape Codes.<br>

 ## Table of Contents
 - [Formatter](#formatter)<br>